Hilbert–Huang transform: Energy difference tracking

 Thus, a decomposition of the data into n-empirical modes is achieved.
 The components of the EMD are usually physically meaningful, for the characteristic scales are defined by the physical data.
 Flandrin et al. (2003) and Wu and Huang (2004) have shown that the EMD is equivalent to a dyadic filter bank.

 Hilbert spectral analysis

 Having obtained the intrinsic mode function components, the instantaneous frequency can be computed using the Hilbert transform.
 After performing the Hilbert transform on each IMF component, the original data can be expressed as the real part, Real, in the following form:

 Current applications

+Two-Dimensional EMD

+In the above examples, all signals are one-dimensional signals, and in the case of two-dimensional signals, the Hilbert-Huang Transform can be applied for image and video processing in the following ways: